615jess/bakery/wp-content/plugins/responsive-slider/readme.txt

 No, currently the plugin can maintain only one slider.

 == Changelog ==

+= 0.1.9 =
+* Updated some links, documentation in preparation for new version of plugin along with pro version

 = 0.1.8 =
 * Fix: omit the anchor tag if the 'URL' field is empty.